ElianHugh/freshwater/README.md

 <!-- badges: end -->

+> [!NOTE]
+> This package is under active development and its functionality may change over time.

-freshwater provides server-side rendering utilities for plumber2 backends.
+freshwater provides server-side rendering utilities for plumber2 backends:

+- composable HTML templates
+- template caching[^1]
+- weak ETag caching
+- shiny tag serialisation[^2]

+[^1]: not yet implemented
+[^2]: differs to base plumber2 implementation in that we render the entire tag tree, allowing for emitting head tags amongst others.

 ## Installation